meta-x/meta-xample/README.md

-Do note that using Prismatic's [om-tools]() as such the code is a little bit less verbose
+####

 #### `main.cljs`
-This module sets up the Om app and the frontend routing with [Secretary](https://github.com/.../secretary).
+This module sets up the Om app and the frontend routing with Secretary.

-TODO: describe `app-state` atom - what does this structure mean
-TODO: describe how the frontend routing works (secretary, set-current-view!, next-route)
-TODO: describe how Om is used (root component), render-page, how "page transitions" occur (render-state)
+The app-state is a simple map that holds the information regarding the current page view (`:current-view` and `:current-view-state`), if the user is authenticated (`:authenticated?`, `:username` and `:user-id`) and a vector with the notes (`:notes`) that the user is seeing in the current view (a list of notes or perhaps a vector with a single note).

+; TODO: maybe talk about the root component?

+The `render-page` function also takes into account if the page is "protected" and if the user is authenticated or not.
+Do note that this is a basic frontend protection which can easily be bypassed - it does not forfeit server side validation!

 #### `pages.cljs`
-The "page" components.
-TODO: describe index-view (image of the component)
-TODO: describe sign-view (image of the component)
-TODO: describe notes-view (image of the component)
-TODO: describe note-view (image of the component) - will-mount (get-note and destroy-note) and the hack in render-state's build note-item (the filter); why this component exists at the "page level"
+This module contains the "page" components.
+Most of the page components are simple components that render the sub-components who do the actual work.

+- `index-view`
+The `index-view` is a simple view that shows a sign-in button and a sign-up button.
+Clicking on any of these buttons will transition the app to the `sign-view` page.
+[figure]

+- `sign-view`
+The `sign-view` is a view that renders a sub-component with the username/password inputs and a button for the specific case (sign-in or sign-up).
+[figure]

+- `notes-view`
+The `notes-view` contains two sub-components (`note-creator` and `notes-list`).
+It is the "main view" of the application once the user is signed-in.
+[figure]

+- `note-view`
+The `note-view` is the page that displays info about a single note.

+This component shows a "Loading" string while waiting for the data to be bound.
+Once the data is bound, a `note-item` sub-component is built.
+Since we're at the page level, we don't really have a cursor to the exact note.
+Thus a small hack is done to assert that we use the state of the exact note (not really required as the `:notes` vector in app-state actually only contains a single element).

+The data for the note is fetched on `will-mount`.
+A message is put on the shared `srv-ch` and once the result comes in, the app-state is updated.

+You'll notice that an `evt-ch` is passed to the sub-component.
+This channel is used to bubble up events to this page component from the sub-component.
+This is required so that this component can be notified of the `delete` event and do its required cleaning up.

+[figure]

 #### `views.cljs`
 The "widget" components.

-TODO: describe sign-buttons
+- `sign-buttons`
+In this component, I decided to use an `a href` as a way to transition between pages, just to show that it can be done.
+[figure]

+- `sign-out-button`
-TODO: describe sign-out-button - event handler puts a message in the srv-ch and when a successful response is received the app-state is updated and a new message is inserted into the app-ch to get a page transition
+The `sign-out-button` component is a simple button.
+When the button is clicked, the `on-sign-out-click` event handler puts a message in the `srv-ch`.
+When a successful response comes back, the app-state is updated so that the user is no longer authenticated and a message is put on the `app-ch` to request a page transition.
+[figure]

+- `sign-in-up`
+This is a dual purpose component, depending on how it is built.
+It contains two input fields and a button.
+When the button is clicked, some validation is done on the input values and it will either sign-up a new user or sign-in an existing user.
-TODO: describe sign-in-up - dual purpose component depending on how it is instantiated; does input validation; event handler puts a message into srv-ch with respective tag and when successful response comes in, app-state is updated and a message is sent through app-ch to get a page transition
+Just as the other components, on success, the app-state is updated and a message is sent through `app-ch` to initiate a page transition.
-TODO: describe note-creator - component handles user input and when create event handler executes, sends the msg to srv-ch to create note
+There is also a hidden `div` that is used as an error message placeholder when an error occurs.
+[figure]

+- `note-creator`
+This component builds a textarea and a few buttons to setup the UI for creating notes.
+When the create note button is clicked, a message is put into the `srv-ch` with the information about the new note.
+On success, the new note is added to the `app-state`'s `notes` vector.
+[figure]

+- `note-item`
-TODO: describe note-item - component that displays note information and allows for deleting/changing visibility of the note
+This component displays note information and allows for deleting/changing visibility of the note.
+It is used both by the `note-view` page component and by the `notes-list` component.
+It functions just as the other components that deal with server communication.
-TODO: describe notes-list - component that contains all the note-item sub components; will-mount get-notes and destroy note
+[figure]

+- `notes-list`
+This component contains all the `note-item` sub components.
+The notes are fetched in `get-notes`.
+Notifications of note deletion are caught by `destroy-note`.
+All this is done on the components' `will-mount`.
+[figure]

 #### `servers.cljs`
-This is the module responsible for all server interaction using cljs-http to interact with server via core.async execution mode is to stay in a go-loop and wait for messages from components
+This is the module responsible for all server interaction.
+[cljs-http]() is used to communicate with the server asynchronously using core.async.
+This module listens for orders from components in a go-loop on the `srv-ch`.
+When a message is read, the requested operation is executed and the response is sent back to the component.
+This is done through a response channel that was sent by the calling component.

 ## License